ajrcarey/pdfium-render/README.md

 deep bookmark trees, and adds the `PdfBookmark::destination()` function for retrieving the target destination of the action assigned to a bookmark, thanks to an excellent contribution from
 <https://github.com/xVanTuring>.

-Release 0.8.15 corrects a byte alignment bug that could occur when converting three-bytes-per-pixel bitmaps to four-bytes-per-pixel bitmaps, thanks to an excellent contribution from <https://github.com/vladmovchan>, and adds a new `reset_matrix()` function to transformable objects that replaces the object's existing transformation matrix with a new matrix.
-The `set_matrix()` function is deprecated in favour of `apply_matrix()`, which better describes the behaviour of the function.
-A new `reset_to_identity()` function resets the transformation matrix of a transformable object to the identity matrix, undoing any previously applied transformations.
-Similarly, the `PdfPage::set_matrix_with_clip()` function is deprecated in favour of the better-named `PdfPage::apply_matrix_with_clip()`.
-Deprecated items will be removed in release 0.9.0.

 ## Binding to Pdfium